West Kirby School achieve Attachment and Trauma Sensitive Schools Award

 “The Award is only issued to those educational establishments that can demonstrate that they have met its rigorous quality standards and can maintain them over time.
 It affirms that children and young people are firmly at the centre of all they do at West Kirby School and College.”

 I am really proud of members of our whole school team, who work together on a daily basis to ensure our pupils receive the very best support.
 This Award is a real accolade and a great achievement.

-Our Pastoral Care Team staff members, Mr Davies and Miss Franklin, led the award.
+Our Therapeutic Support Team staff members, Mr Davies and Miss Franklin, led the award.
 With specialist training, they promote an attachment and trauma sensitive approach across the school and are both qualified to train people in Therapeutic Crisis Intervention.

 Attachment and Trauma Sensitive School’s Award report feedback

 We’d like to share comments with you from our feedback report.
 Jennifer Nock said, “There was a number of significant points worthy of a special mention”: